geany/www.geany.org/page_content/documentation/faq.md

 - if you want to change the GTK theme for another look and feel, see [How to change the GTK theme?][12] below and use the directory `config` for creating the `gtk-3.0` and `themes` directories
 - to install Geany-Plugins proceed like above with the Geany-Plugins installer

 There is also a third party package for a portable Geany version, see [Geany Portable for Windows (portableapps.com)][13].
-Please keep in my mind this package is not maintained by the Geany team and therefore you must make yourself sure that you can trust it.
+Please keep in mind this package is not maintained by the Geany team and it is each user's own decision of its trustworthiness.

 ## How to change the GTK theme?